 Director and Deputy Director

 The LIGO Laboratory Director is appointed by the Caltech President in consultation with the MIT President and with the approval of NSF.
-The Director performs his responsibilities in close association with the LIGO Laboratory Deputy Director, who is appointed by the Director with the approval of the Presidents and the NSF.
+The Director performs his/her responsibilities in close association with the LIGO Laboratory Deputy Director, who is appointed by the Director with the approval of the Presidents and the NSF.
 Other key personnel in the LIGO Laboratory, as defined in the Cooperative Agreement, are appointed by Caltech and MIT with the approval of NSF.
 The LIGO Laboratory Director, in association with the Deputy Director, reports progress on a quarterly basis to the LIGO Oversight Committee.

 Organization of the LIGO Laboratory

-The organization of the LIGO Laboratory is shown in the figure.
-It is a functional organization and has a flat hierarchy.
+The organization of the LIGO Laboratory is shown in Figure 4.
+It is a site-based organization in which each site is organized functionally.
+The LIGO Laboratory has a flat hierarchy.

+Figure 4: LIGO Laboratory Organization